Debbie Wood

 Eva Siu

 Eva Siu is a Director of the KBRH Health Foundation Board, member of the Governance Committee and is a practicing lawyer at McEwan & Co.
 Law Corporation.
-With a unique background that includes experience as a marketing manager for a rapidly growing medical device company, Eva has marketed medical devices sold in in over 50 countries.
-She holds both a BSc and a JD (Juris Doctor) and is committed to using her skills to help and solve problems for businesses and individuals.
+With a unique background that includes experience as a marketing manager for a rapidly growing medical device company, Eva has marketed medical devices sold in over 50 countries.
 Eva’s professional accomplishments reflect her dedication to her field and her passion for making a difference.
 Her transition from marketing medical devices to practicing law demonstrates her versatility and commitment to continuous growth and development.

 Eva values community, connection, growth and is deeply motivated by a desire to help her community flourish.
-She is dedicated to giving back, increasing access to healthcare closer to home, and assisting in removing roadblocks to improve health outcomes in the community.
+She is dedicated to giving back, increasing access to healthcare closer to home, and improving health outcomes in the community.
 These motivations drive her involvement with the KBRH Health Foundation.
-Eva loves spending time outdoors, hiking, and gardening in her spare time.
-Having moved away for a decade, Eva is happy to return home to the Kootenays with her husband.
+In her spare time, Eva loves spending time with her family outdoors, hiking and gardening.

 Rebecca Smyth